Activity

 This hybrid piece combines elements of opera, installation and scenic experimentation to reflect on the history of beauty and the relation between art and nature by means of a dialogue between two anonymous voices that go through different life stages.
 With a format that challenges the conventions of opera, the work is presented as a testimony to the complexity of art in its attempt to capture the beauty of the natural world, even as it questions whether the effort is revealing or futile.

-In a journey of time and stage, music and light, The Sky Will Not Keep the Secret is a dialogue of voices that mutate as they make their way through the stages of life (from childhood to old age), relationships (from love to friendship) and connection with the world (from scepticism to fusion).
+In a journey of time and stage, music and light, The Skies Won’t Keep Their Secret is a dialogue of voices that mutate as they make their way through the stages of life (from childhood to old age), relationships (from love to friendship) and connection with the world (from scepticism to fusion).
 The piece uses dialogue in an attempt to resolve the question that always accompanies us: what is the history of beautiful things?

 Act Two: Aura